NationalCentreTruthReconciliation/Secure-Record-Transfer/README.md

-# BagIt Transfer Portal
+# Secure Record Transfer Application

 Please, [read the docs!](https://nctr-bagit-record-transfer.readthedocs.io/en/latest/)

-This is a file transfer application made for securely transferring files over the internet and securing them in a BagIt bag for archivists to view.
-The CAAIS is observed in this application, and a large portion of the metadata fields specified in that document are present in this application's transfer form.
+The secure record transfer application has been designed for the purpose of transferring files and metadata over the internet to an institution before securing the files in a [BagIt](https://datatracker.ietf.org/doc/html/rfc8493) bag.
+This application attempts to closely follow the [Canadian Archival Accession Information Standard (CAAIS)](http://archivescanada.ca/CWG_AccessionStandard).
+As such, most of the fields in the Accession Standard are captured when a user submits files and metadata through the application's [transfer form](https://nctr-bagit-record-transfer.readthedocs.io/en/latest/howtouse/transferform.html).
+A suite of administrative tools is also provided with the app to allow staff members to view, appraise, download, an export submissions made by users.

+## AtoM Compatibility

+This application is compatible with version 2.x of [AtoM](https://www.accesstomemory.org/en/), an open-source archival access database.
+Administrators can export an accession CSV from the application's backend, and directly import those CSVs into AtoM to create accession records. **Note** that some fields are dropped in the conversion of CAAIS to AtoM-compliant Accession records, as certain fields in the Accession Standard are not present in the AtoM accession module.
+This issue is actively being addressed.

 ## Quickstart

-To start the record transfer application, ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) or some version of `docker-compose` installed on your system.
-You will also need Python 3 installed on your system.
+The simplest way to run the application is using Docker.
+To run the app in this way, ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on your system.
+You will also need [Python 3](https://python.org) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 From a terminal, clone the repository: